flowchart TD

 Architecture

-The purpose of this description is to ensure that the team shares a common understanding about the implementation and to outline the design to anyone else interested in the internal workings of the package.
+The purpose of this is to ensure that the team shares a common understanding about the implementation and to outline the design to anyone else interested in the internal workings of the package.

 User types